Skip to content

 Miscellaneous Features

-Choosing map projection and extent
+Choosing map projection and geographical region

 The map projection used for the contour plots can be changed using the mini menu activated by a click on the Earth icon in the vertical tool bar—or by keyboard shortcuts: